U.S. stocks advance on data, Greek hopes; bund yields, euro rise

 The selloff in Europe and U.S. government debt and the sharp move in the euro mirrors the activity from mid-April to mid-May.
 Investors earlier bet heavily on dollar and bond rallies to continue, and have since shifted positions to avoid big losses.

-MSCI's all-country world index of stock performance in 46 countries was up 0.32 percent.
-The pan-European FTSEurofirst 300 stock index closed down 0.12 percent.
+MSCI's all-country world index .MIWD00000PUS of stock performance in 46 countries was up 0.32 percent.
+The pan-European FTSEurofirst 300 stock index .FTEU3 closed down 0.12 percent.

 (Additional reporting by Caroline Valetkevitch; Editing by Nick Zieminski and Bernadette Baum)